 Program Overview

 Creating an integrated and cohesive marketing strategy has many moving parts, and every marketing decision has implications on the overall marketing plan.
-For example, how can you efficiently allocate your company’s limited resources with confidence across multiple functions related to your marketing plan?
-During this three-day program, Scott Downey and Justin Funk will help you develop a more strategic approach to marketing, build marketing models with measurable results and integrate variables that meet both the marketing and financial objectives of your agribusiness.
-You’ll have the opportunity to directly interact with fellow participants and faculty through group discussions, case studies and activities.
+For example, how can you effectively allocate your company’s limited resources across multiple marketing functions?
+This three-day program, led by Scott Downey and Justin Funk, will equip you with a strategic approach to marketing.
+Through a robut case study-based format, you will explore how to build marketing models with measurable results and integrate variables to meet both the marketing and financial objectives for your agribusiness.
+You’ll have the opportunity to engage directly with fellow participants and faculty through group discussions, case studies and activities.

 This program is especially beneficial for marketing managers, directors and related roles that are responsible for or have responsibilities similar to developing or implementing marketing strategies for their agribusinesses and field team members.